ASPP/pelita_template/README.md

     The maze is also represented as a graph in the attribute `bot.graph`.

 - **`bot.graph`** is a representation of the maze as a graph.
 The graph represents the free squares in the maze –i.e. all the non-wall coordinates– and their connections.
-The `bot.graph` object is an instance of the [`Graph`](https://networkx.org/documentation/stable/reference/classes/graph.html) class from the  [networkx](https://networkx.github.io) library.
+The `bot.graph` object is an instance of the [`Graph`](https://networkx.org/documentation/stable/reference/classes/graph.html) class from the  [networkx](https://networkx.github.io) library. `bot.graph` is immutable: an editable copy of the graph is returned by the `bot.graph.copy()` method if you need it.

     Examples for using a graph representation for shortest path calculations using the [networkx](https://networkx.github.io) library can be found in [demo04_basic_attacker.py](demo04_basic_attacker.py) and [demo05_basic_defender.py](demo05_basic_defender.py).